How to Create an Emergency Evacuation Plan [+ Template]

 4. Post evacuation maps

-Once you have your exit routes and assembly point, create a visual map of the evacuation routes using your specific floor plan that shows where people should go.
-Mark stairwells, egress doors, emergency exits, and areas of refuge, and mark the route clearly on the map.
-Then, post these maps in common areas across your facility.
+Once you have your exit routes and assembly point, create a visual map of the evacuation routes using your specific floor plan to show where people should go.
+Mark stairwells, egress doors, emergency exits, and areas of refuge, and clearly mark the route on the map.
+Then, post these emergency exit maps in common areas across your facility.
+Consider making paper emergency evacuation plans available, too.
 Break rooms, common spaces, and frequented hallways are good places to post them since they are easy to access.

 5. Document the evacuation procedures